grafana/grafana/docs/sources/administration/manage-users-and-permissions/manage-server-users/remove-server-user-from-org.md

 +++
-title = "Remove a user from an organization" aliases = ["path here"] weight = 70
+title = "Remove a user from an organization" aliases = ["docs/sources/administration/manage-users-and-permissions/manage-server-users/remove-server-user-from-org.md"] weight = 40
 +++

 # Remove a user from an organization

-You can remove a user from an organization when they no longer require access to the dashboard or data sources owned by the organization.
-No longer requiring access to an organization might occur when the user has left your company or has internally moved to another organization.
+Remove a user from an organization when they no longer require access to the dashboards or data sources owned by the organization.

 ## Before you begin